 IFRS 16 is a new standard that sets out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17 and instead introduces a single lessee accounting model.
 The standard is effective for annual periods beginning on or after January 1, 2019.

-The Company has not yet completed the process of assessing the impact these standards will have on its financial statements.
-There are no other standards or IFRIC interpretations that are not yet effective that would be expected to have a material impact on the Company.
+The Company has not yet completed the process of assessing the impact of IFRS 16 will have on the financial statements.